polisci-book-co-op/polisci-book-co-op.github.io/_posts/2018-02-09-lijphart-patterns-democracy.md

 ## Book Description

 > In this updated and expanded edition of his classic text, Arend Lijphart offers a broader and deeper analysis of worldwide democratic institutions than ever before.
-Examining thirty-six democracies during the period from 1945 to 2010, Lijphart arrives at importantand unexpectedconclusions about what type of democracy works best.
+Examining thirty-six democracies during the period from 1945 to 2010, Lijphart arrives at important and unexpected conclusions about what type of democracy works best.

 ## Physical Description